Operation Rescue (Kansas): Activities

 After the Freedom of Access to Clinic Entrances Act was signed into law in May 1994 by President Bill Clinton, Operation Rescue West implemented new tactics that did not involve arrest.

 Operation Rescue operates a fleet of what it refers to as "Truth Trucks", large panel vehicles that bear images of aborted fetuses.
-These "Truth Trucks" travel around the nation showing what Operation Rescue describes as "grisly truth about abortion."
+These "Truth Trucks" travel around the nation showing what Operation Rescue describes as "grisly truth about abortion".

-The organization offers a $25,000 reward for reports of criminal activity at abortion clinics which leads to a criminal conviction of what it describes as "abortionists".
+The organization offers a $25,000 reward for reports of criminal activity at abortion clinics which lead to a criminal conviction of what it describes as "abortionists".
 The first award was given in 2011 to a former employee at an abortion clinic.

 Lawsuit over use of name

-Randall Terry filed a lawsuit against Troy Newman in 2008, alleging misuse of the name "Operation Rescue."
+Randall Terry filed a lawsuit against Troy Newman in 2008, alleging misuse of the name "Operation Rescue".
 Former Rescue leaders, including Keith Tucci (director), Patrick Mahoney (media director), Jeff White (tactical director) have signed a statement in support of Newman.
 "We now feel compelled to speak up because Randall's actions are hurting the work of Troy Newman and Operation Rescue in their efforts to see George Tiller end his barbaric abortion practices in Wichita, Kansas.
 Additionally, we can no longer remain silent while Mr. Terry continues to fleece unsuspecting pro-life people out of hundreds of thousands of dollars for his personal and selfish gain."

 In 2006 after an investigation by the Internal Revenue Service into the nonprofit for electioneering in 2004, Operation Rescue West's tax exemption status was revoked.
 The group reopened under the name Operation Rescue.